Gitds-flow Explanation Work Flow

 - Mergear: Usar Merge Commit (no squash) para mantener el contexto de la release.

-Step 3: Merge to main
+Step 3: Merge to main and Create Tag

 1